groupultra/sdk-public/docs/source/moobius_quickstart.rst

 ---------------------------------------------------------------------------------------------------------------------
 submit(out)

-Given a configuration dict with all the settings, saves the CCS files (code and config) to a folder.
+Saves the CCS files (code and config) to a folder.
+  Parameters:
+    out: The configuration dict with all the settings.
+  Returns:
+    The sys.exit().
+  Raises:
+    (this function does not raise any errors of its own)

 .. _moobius.quickstart.make_box: